MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 This is the process that happens to a Power Query query during its evaluation.

+## What is query folding?

+Section on what is query folding

 ## Possible outcomes of query folding

 The goal of query folding is to offload or push as much of the evaluation of a query to the data source which is able to compute the transformations of your query.